open-AIMS/dh_wq_monitoring/md/instructions.md

-This [Shiny](https://shiny.posit.co/) application is designed to ingest very specifically structured excel spreadsheets containing Darwin Harbour Water Quality monitoring data and produce various analyses and visualisations.
+This [Shiny](https://shiny.posit.co/) application is designed to ingest very specifically structured water quality datasets containing Darwin Harbour Water Quality monitoring data and produce various analyses and visualisations.
 The application is served from a [docker](https://www.docker.com/) container to the localhost and the